DiegoMicaelvs/aplicativo-grp-santana-pix-2/replit.md

 ## Recent Changes

+### 2025-02-03 - Simplified Company Selection for Non-Admin Users
+- Modified new referral page to show only "Kong Pix" for non-admin users
+- Admin users retain full company selection capabilities
+- Automatically assigns Kong Pix (ID 1) for all non-admin referrals
+- Fixed validation error ensuring companyId is always a positive number

 ### 2025-01-03 - Analyst Level 3 Filtering Implementation
 - Added supervisor-based filtering for Analyst Level 3 users
 - When Analyst Level 3 users access the system, they now see: